 General obligation bonds are used to fund activities that support a public purpose.
 Some investments fit clearly into this category, such as improvements to public roadways or water and sewage treatment facilities.
 Whether affordable housing qualifies as a public purpose can vary by community, affecting whether it is an eligible use of general obligation bond revenue.
 For example, San Francisco, CA considers investments in affordable housing to be an eligible use of general obligation bonds, even though the proceeds are commonly lent to private property owners and developers (rather than invested directly by the city).
 This approach enables housing developers to use the government funding to leverage additional resources that are not available to public agencies.
 In contrast, local officials in Denver, CO have argued that affordable housing should not be funded with general obligation bonds.
 The city does not own or manage the affordable properties that would be supported with bond proceeds, and therefore, the officials argue, the investment would not serve a public purpose.

-- The Economic Impact of General Obligation Bonds for Affordable Housing in Austin, Civic Economics and Housing Works Austin (May 2012) – This analysis estimates the economic multiplier effect of bonds issued for affordable housing in Austin in 2006.
+- The Economic Impact of the 2013 and 2018 General Obligation Bonds for Affordable Housing in Austin, Civic Economics and Housing Works Austin (June 2022) – This analysis estimates the economic multiplier effect of bonds issued for affordable housing in Austin, Texas in 2013 and 2018.
 The brief also provides a general framework for other cities to assess how general obligation bonds could impact their local economies.